 ANTH 049B.
 Comparative Perspectives on the Body

-This class explores how different societies regulate, discipline, and shape the human body.
-In the first part, we examine theories of the body and how they have evolved over time.
-In the second part, we focus on in-depth ethnographic cases and compare diverse cultural practices that range from the seemingly traditional practices, such as circumcision, foot binding, and veiling to the currently fashionable, such as piercing, tattooing, dieting, and plastic surgery.
-By comparing body modification through space and time, we ask questions such as: Is contemporary anorexia similar to wearing the corset during the 19th century?
-Is female circumcision different from breast implants?
-Furthermore, we investigate how embodiment shapes personal and collective identities (especially gender identities) and vice versa.
+Explore how different societies regulate, discipline, and shape the human body.
+In the first part, we examine social theories and explore the strengths and limitations of different approaches to the study of the body.
+In the second part, we look at several ethnographic cases and compare diverse cultural practices that range from seemingly traditional practices (such as circumcision and foot binding) to what is currently fashionable (including weight lifting, dieting, aesthetic surgery, piercing, and tattooing).
+When comparing body modifications through time and space, we seek to understand their socio-economic contexts and relate them to broader cultural meanings and social inequalities.
+We also investigate how embodiment shapes personal and collective identities (especially gender identities) and vice versa.

 Catalog chapter: Sociology and Anthropology